OGMyst/milestone-Project-three/README.md

 ## Features

-The landing page features an embedded video which is displayed when the tutorial button is clicked.
-The tutorial is supplemented by a info button on the game which summarises the rules should the player ever need to quickly check them.
-A shuffle button on the game page allows users to start a new round should they realise they are going to lose their current one.
-The game features CSS animations which transition from the board to the results screen upon winning or losing.
+- This website features a calendar which shows upcoming films added by users.
+The images grow on hover, shows a modal to display more information about the film.
+In case of more than two films being released on the same date the user can click on the the date and a page with all films for that date.

+- The menu collapses into a sidebar on mobile

+- The explore page for films features pagination and a searchbar

+- The Navbar takes the user to all pages including the calendar but not the individual release date pages.

+- Users can add, edit and delete information for films

 ### Features Left to Impliment

-There is room for harder diffiulties, I had an idea for a card which would change positions of all unflipped cards.
-This card could cause some frustration as the player loses a lot of progress and lose through no fault of the player.
-Another feature would be needed to mitigate this frustration and allow the player to make tactical decisions.
-A reveal skill with a limited number of uses could help players see the next card at a critical point.
-The footer currently hold links that only take the user to the respective site's main page and not a personal page.
-As I build up a folio of sites to display and a social media presence, these links will get linked to those pages instead.
+- Login authentication.
+This will allow users to have their own personal calendar as well as a community one.

+- Film reviews.
+With login authentication users could create reviews which only they could edit and delete.

 ## Testing

 All internal links work.
-The tutorial video loads properly

 The site is responsive over different screen sizes with custom layouts where appropriate.
-The site has been tested on Mozilla Firefox, Google Chrome and safari and works as intended.The site was tested on an android phone, Iphone, tablet, Ipad, laptop, Macbook and desktop.
+The site has been tested on Mozilla Firefox, Google Chrome and safari and works as intended.The site was tested on an android phone, Iphone, tablet, Ipad, laptop, and desktop.
 All site functions work as intended.

 The console displays no errors during site testing

+This site has been tested by family and friends and no errors have been found.

-The shuffle() function in the game.js file has undergone unit testing and passes all tests.
-The unit testing was added last in the project so does not follow good coding practice.
+The javascript has undergone unit testing and passes all tests

-The site was submitted for peer review at Code Institute and was reviewed by two people, a fellow student and alumni.
-Issues they found have been fixed and suggestions have been addressed.
+* GTmetrix: To test on website loading times
+* W3C HTML Validator: This validator checks the markup validity of Web documents in HTML.
+* W3C CSS Validator: This validator checks the markup validity of Web documents in CSS.
+* JSHint: A static code analysis tool for JavaScript.

 ### **Bugs**